juliacelly/juliacelly/README.md

 # ✨ Julia Celly

 Hi!
-I'm Julia — a pharmacist transitioning into tech with a passion for building thoughtful, design-driven solutions at the intersection of **health, beauty, and technology**.
+I'm Julia, a pharmacist transitioning into tech with a passion for building thoughtful, design-driven solutions at the intersection of **health, beauty, and technology**.

 ## 🧬 About Me